Amoako419/Airflow_ETL_with_AWS_Glue/README.md

 # Data Pipeline with Airflow & AWS GLUE

-This project is a **real-time ETL pipeline** built to process streaming music listening data, compute daily key performance indicators (KPIs) at the genre level, and store the results in **Amazon DynamoDB** for fast lookups and reporting.
+This project is a **real-time ETL pipeline** designed to process streaming music listening data, compute daily key performance indicators (KPIs) such as top songs and genres, and store results in **Amazon DynamoDB** for fast lookups.
+It ensures scalability, automation, and traceability, enabling real-time analytics for music streaming platforms.
-It ingests streaming activity data, song metadata, and user data, computes daily metrics including top songs and top genres, and archives processed data for traceability.
-The goal of this project is to build a scalable, cloud-native, and automated ETL pipeline capable of processing streaming music listening data in near real-time.
-The pipeline computes daily key performance indicators (KPIs) at the genre level and stores the results in Amazon DynamoDB for fast lookups and reporting.
-This enables real-time business intelligence and analytics for music streaming platforms.

 ### Purpose
 This project was designed to address the challenges of processing large volumes of streaming data efficiently and reliably.
 By leveraging cloud-native tools, the pipeline ensures scalability, fault tolerance, and automation.
 It provides actionable insights such as top genres, top songs, and user engagement metrics, which are critical for decision-making in the music streaming industry.